 A Personal Trainer’s Take on the 12-3-30 Workout

 Curious what a certified personal trainer thinks about the 12-3-30?
-Certified personal trainer (and Garage Gym Reviews writer) Anthony O’Reilly has tried the viral workout and is here to give you his thoughts.
+Certified personal trainer (and Garage Gym Reviews performance editor) Anthony O’Reilly has tried the viral workout and is here to give you his thoughts.

 “The 12-3-30 workout is a very efficient way to get a great cardio workout, and target your lower-body muscles,” Anthony explains.
 “The incline will help strengthen your posterior chain and lower leg muscles, which can help with training for real world situations like climbing stairs or hiking.
 Plus, studies have shown that walking on an incline helps burn more calories than walking on a flat surface.”

 Even better?
 “The average walking speed is about three miles per hour, so this workout should be doable for people of various fitness levels,” Anthony shares.